Web Security for Developers

 You should have basic web development experience.

-About the instructor: Tore Nestenius
+About the autor and instructor: Tore Nestenius

 Tore has worked as a consultant since 1997 and is a very knowledgeable system developer and has in the past worked for large companies like Ericsson and Flextronics.
 Early in his career, Tore Nestenius started Programmers Heaven - a portal with over 750 000 monthly users.
 He’s behind several other successful projects like CodePedia - a Wiki for developers, the Open Source project TNValidate, and the C# School e-book with over 100 000 downloads.